bahrus/xtal-sip/README.md

 When \<xtal-sip\> is told to load the \<paper-checkbox\> tag, it will perform a hash lookup for link preload tags with attribute 'data-tag="paper-checkbox"', and it will formally load the reference.

 NB:  Currently, Chrome does not preload assets when as="document."
-This seems like a bug to me, but [what do I know](https://bugs.chromium.org/p/chromium/issues/detail?id=593267)?
+This seems like another  bug to me, but [what do I know](https://bugs.chromium.org/p/chromium/issues/detail?id=593267)?
 Attempting to work around this unexpected behavior by setting as="script" causes duplicate requests, which is probably worse.

 ## Declaring custom elements that need watering